Aruba’s Parliament building in Orangestad, the capital. Photo credit: Wikimedia/Coolcaesar (CC BY-SA 4.0)

 September 22, 2017

 Aruba is a constituent country of the Kingdom of the Netherlands.
 It has full autonomy over internal affairs, while the Dutch government handles foreign and defense policy.
-Following Aruba’s 2017 elections, the governing coalition is led by the social democratic People’s Electoral Movement (MEP) party.
+Following Aruba’s 2017 elections, the governing coalition was led by the social democratic People’s Electoral Movement (MEP) party.
 The main opposition is the center-right Aruban People’s Party (AVP), which holds nine of the 21 seats in the Estates.

 21votes does not necessarily agree with all of the opinions expressed in the linked articles; rather, our goal is to curate a wide range of voices.
 Furthermore, none of the individuals or organizations referenced have reviewed 21votes’ content.
 That is to say, their inclusion should not be taken to imply that they endorse us in any way.
 More on our approach here.